 - Building military equipment

-One of the many great tragedies of the extensive asbestos exposure that military members and veterans experienced is that their families were also put at risk.
-Anyone who lives in a home with someone who is daily exposed to asbestos on the job is also exposed.
+One of the many great tragedies of military asbestos use is the harm caused to the families of veterans.
+Anyone living with someone exposed to asbestos on the job is also exposed.

 Another issue with asbestos in the military is that many retired veterans continued to work in the same field as they did while in active service.
-This means that for many, the exposure to asbestos continued in their second careers, like plumbing, construction, or boiler work.
+For many veterans, the exposure to asbestos continued in their second careers, like plumbing, construction, or boiler work.

 Ship and Shipyard Asbestos Exposure

 Nearly every part of each ship built and used in the U.S. Navy had some asbestos-containing material, from the ceilings to the fireproof gear worn during fire drills.

 Not only were the engine and boiler rooms insulated with the material, but so were the areas between decks, in the navigation rooms, and even in sleeping quarters and mess areas.